riceissa/issarice.com/wiki/libertarianism.md

 Eliezer also talks about this in his [essay](https://www.facebook.com/yudkowsky/posts/10156117992914228) on local validity.
 Holden also talks about this in the section ["Changing my mind about general properties of promising ideas and interventions"](https://www.openphilanthropy.org/blog/three-key-issues-ive-changed-my-mind-about#Changing_my_mind_about_general_properties_of_promising_ideas_and_interventions).

+I think Vipul has said similar things about open borders.

+This whole approach can be seen as a sort of "disagree and commit" principle with respect to assumptions: disputing assumptions leads to inaction/unproductive debate, so take an assumption and see where it leads.

 # See also

 - [Effective altruism]()